 Contrived by Valencia-based architecture firm Mano de Santo in collaboration with KM ZERO Open Innovation Hub, Punta de Mar is a proposed houseboat intended for sustainable tourism.
 Made from natural low-impact building materials, it is meant for two people wanting privacy, comfort, and 360-degree views while floating on the sea.

-The collaborative team has designed a prototype for luxurious marine stay, which is currently installed in the Real Club Náutico de Dénia (RCND), Spain.
+The collaborative team has designed a prototype for a luxury marine stay, which is currently installed in the Real Club Náutico de Dénia (RCND), Spain.
 They have created the prototype by strategically aligning with brands like Würth, Technal, Simon, Guardian Glass, and Gira.

->

-> The motive of this sustainable floating accommodation is to approach the sea, take care of it, and respect it.
+The motive of this sustainable floating accommodation is to approach the sea, take care of it, and respect it.
 It considers coexistence as the key element that favors relaxation, disconnection, and well-being.

 Punta de Mar is designed for anyone who wants to enjoy the experience of living in the sea from a new perspective.
 For those who are looking for an experience of integration with the environment, where comfort, disconnection, relaxation and well-being predominate.